 Visiting and exchange students who will be studying at the University for less than 8 weeks do not participate in the Student Health Plan.
 They are welcome to come to the University Health Service (UHS) for care on a fee-for-service basis.
 These students do not complete a Health History Form.

-The fees for the mandatory health fee and health insurance for the 2013-2014 year are:
+The fees for the mandatory health fee and health insurance are:

-Coverage began on August 1, 2013 and continues through July 31, 2014.
+Coverage begins on August 1st and continues through July 31st.
 Students who have insurance coverage that meets University criteria can waive the health insurance fee.
 All full-time students must complete the online Health Insurance Enrollment/Waiver Process during the appropriate open enrollment period.

-If you should experience a qualifying life event (QLE) during the year and want to enroll in the Aetna Student Health Insurance Plan, please contact the UHS Insurance Advisor for assistance.
-Examples of qualifying life events include: loss of coverage through your parent or spouse, birth of a child, marriage, divorce, spouse entering the U.S. mid-year, is leaving the country permanently.
+If you should experience a qualifying life event (QLE) during the year and want to enroll in the Aetna Student Health Insurance Plan, please contact the UHS Insurance Advisor for assistance. and the appropriate form.

 Graduating students are encouraged to check their health insurance status to assure continuing coverage and access to health care following graduation.
 Students enrolled in the University-sponsored Aetna Student Health insurance plan are covered through July 31.
 For information about coverage options after July 31 (December 31 for students graduating in December), check "Information for Graduating Students" on this web site.
 If you have questions, you can write to the UHS Insurance Advisor at email@example.com for assistance.